trecakov/rhcsa9/study_notes/exam_notes_per_objective.md

 	- `tuned-adm profile virtual-guest powersave` - changes active profile to multiprofile virtual-guest and powersave

 	To configure the dynamic tuning profile:
-	1. change a dynamic_tuning value to 1 in /etc/tuned/tuned-main.conf
+	1. change a dynamic_tuning value to 1 in `/etc/tuned/tuned-main.conf`
-	2. restart the tuned service
+	2. `systemctl restart tuned` - restart the tuned service

 - Locate and interpret system log files and journals
 	- `journalctl --help`